 We’ve all seen it happen.
 The support team, living and breathing in Zendesk, finds a legitimate bug.
 They need to pass it over to the engineering team, who spends their days in Jira.
-What usually follows is a messy game of digital telephone, full of copied-and-pasted ticket details, endless "any update on this?" pings in Slack, and customers left waiting in silence.
+What usually follows is a game of digital telephone, full of copied-and-pasted ticket details, "any update on this?" pings in Slack, and customers waiting for a resolution.

-This disconnect isn’t just a minor annoyance; it slows down fixes, creates friction between teams, and makes everyone’s job harder.
+This disconnect isn’t just an annoyance; it slows down fixes, creates friction between teams, and makes everyone's job harder.

 If this sounds a bit too familiar, you’re in the right place.
 This guide will walk you through the common ways to connect Zendesk and Jira, from the official apps to other third-party tools.
 More importantly, we'll look at a smarter, AI-powered way to finally bridge the gap between your support and development worlds.